denschub/firefox-tabgroups/README.md

 ======================

-This project aims to provide a simple add-on to replace some functionalities from TabView/Tab Groups/Panorama which were removed from Firefox due to stability issues and a very low overall usage.
+This project aims to provide a simple add-on to replace some functionalities from TabView/Tab Groups/Panorama which were removed from Firefox due to a lot of open bugs and a very low overall usage.

 As this add-on is built to replace the features removed from the Firefox core, it is supported in Firefox 45 or later.
 It may work in older versions, but be